omidsaraf/Stream-Processing-with-Apache-Kafka-Flink/README.md

 ##### Goal of the Code
 The goal of the SQL code is to analyze web traffic data from the aggregated_web_traffic table.
 It specifically aims to:

-Calculate daily interactions by city and country.
+- Calculate daily interactions by city and country.

-Determine daily interactions for each country.
+- Determine daily interactions for each country.

-Calculate total global interactions.
+- Calculate total global interactions.

-Provide detailed insights into contributions and percentages for the top 10 records based on city interactions.
+- Provide detailed insights into contributions and percentages for the top 10 records based on city interactions.

-Predict changes in interactions using previous and next day contributions.
+- Predict changes in interactions using previous and next day contributions.

-##### Explanation of the Steps
-CityInteractions CTE:

-Extracts city and country from the headers JSON column.

-Calculates the daily sum of num_hits for each city and country.

-CountryInteractions CTE:

-Extracts country from the headers JSON column.

-Calculates the daily sum of num_hits for each country, partitioned by country and event date.

-GlobalContribution CTE:

-Calculates the total global interactions.

-AggregatedInsights CTE:

-Combines data from CityInteractions, CountryInteractions, and GlobalContribution.

-Constructs JSON objects for city_contribution and country_contribution.

-Calculates the percentage of contribution.

-Uses window functions to add LAG and LEAD values.

-FinalForecast CTE:

-Adds a forecasted_change column, which predicts the change in interactions based on the previous and next day contributions.

-Final SELECT:

-Outputs the detailed contributions and percentages for the top 10 records, along with comprehensive metrics.

-Absolutely!
-Here's the table formatted in GitHub-flavored markdown:

 Top 10 Records